 When visiting Prague you’ll find a huge variety of things to do with 113 galleries, museums, monuments and other historical places.
 As well as those attractions the city is host to a fantastic nightlife, great beer and a delicious cuisine.
 It is also one of the most picturesque destinations I’ve ever been to with fantastic viewpoints around the city and lots of great photography spots.

 Another top city to visit in the Czech Republic is Kroměříž in Moravia.
 One of my favourite elements to this city was the main square seen below with wonderful colourful architecture.
 A few highlights of this city include the beautiful Flower Garden with its artistic flower arrangements, the Chateau Garden which is 64 ha and has over 200 exotic species of trees, as well as the Archbishop’s Chateau that links to his cellars and has a wine barrel that can hold an incredible 19,000 litres.

 Also in Moravia is the town of Rožnov pod Radhoštěm, which is home to the Wallachian Open Air Museum.
 This is one of the largest such museums in Europe and consists of 100 structures and buildings that used to be the Wallachia community.
 The museum is in three sections with the “Little Wooden Town” being my favourite.
 There you can see the Mayor’s house, St. Anne’s Church, the town hall and various other buildings showing the community and how they lived.

-There are many other beautiful destinations across the Czech Republic worth visiting.
+There are many other beautiful destinations across the Czech Republic worth visiting and these offer a variety of experiences.
+From spas, hiking and adventurous activities to historical and cultural experiences available in the cities and towns.
 Head to the Czech tourism website for lots more ideas.